+- Facilitate collaborative advocacy work among Fairtrade Member Organisations to influence HREDD policies and business practices, and strengthen Fairtrade's thought-leadership on human rights and HREDD in the eyes of external stakeholders.
+Collaborate with FTAO, GAWG and Advocacy CoE. - Recommend revisions to Fairtrade's HREDD related position papers to the relevant Director or FI Board on a needs basis.
+Sign statements.

+• System development:

-- Consolidate Fairtrade's current HREDD-related O2B - Develop new service models, ultimately beyond FT certified supply chains.
-Support Fairtrade organisations in piloting them - Advocacy: - Facilitate collaborative advocacy work among Fairtrade Member Organisations to influence HREDD policies and business practices, and strengthen Fairtrade's thought-leadership on human rights and HREDD in the eyes of external stakeholders.
-Collaborate with FTAO, GAWG and Advocacy CoE - Recommend revisions to Fairtrade's HREDD related position papers to the relevant Director or FI Board on a needs basis.
-Sign statements - System development: - Develop a HREDD process for Fairtrade, in line with international HREDD guidelines. - Offer expert support for the incorporation of HREDD into Fairtrade Standards and Assurance, Impact work, Data management systems, and Comms work - Build synergies and complementarities with the GPPP: the Centre leads on HREDD policies, processes, services and messages, while Senior Experts lead on the content of Fairtrade's work on particular human rights - Represent and support colleagues in representing Fairtrade in external HREDD events.
-Suggest public communications content and partnerships to FI External Relations - Support and monitor the implementation of our HREDD proposition by Fairtrade Member Organisation, Fairtrade International and FLOCERT.
-Build capacity and share HREDD-related news among Fairtrade organisations - Coordinate the HREDD WG, organize and chair its meetings, guide WG subgroups and task forces in aligning with each other and the Fairtrade 2025 Strategy (see point 7 below) - Serve as a central contact point for HREDD-related issues within FT - Adhere to Fairtrade 2025 strategy and FI's code of conduct
+- Develop a HREDD process for Fairtrade, in line with international HREDD guidelines. - Offer expert support for the incorporation of HREDD into Fairtrade Standards and Assurance, Impact work, Data management systems, and Comms work. - Act as a facilitator and advisor for Fairtrade network and members in taking into consideration the due diligence related external expectations and requirements - Build synergies and complementarities with the GPPP: the Centre leads on HREDD policies, processes, services and messages, while Senior Experts lead on the content of Fairtrade's work on particular human rights. - Represent and support colleagues in representing Fairtrade in external HREDD events.
+Suggest public communications content and partnerships to FI External Relations. - Support and monitor the implementation of our HREDD proposition by Fairtrade Member Organisations, Fairtrade International and FLOCERT and in particular the Producer Networks.
+Build capacity and share HREDD-related news among Fairtrade organisations. - Coordinate the HREDD WG, organize and chair its meetings, guide WG subgroups and task forces in aligning with each other and the Fairtrade 2025 Strategy (see point 7 below). - Serve as a central contact point for HREDD-related issues within FT. - Adhere to Fairtrade 2025 strategy and FI's code of conduct.